Financial Institutions

 Hedge Funds

-Hedge funds are private investment funds that employ various strategies to generate active returns for their investors.
-They often use complex investment techniques and are typically available only to accredited investors, who meet specific income and net worth criteria.
+Hedge funds are private investment funds that use different techniques to ensure active returns for their investors.
+Hedge funds usually use complex investment methods and are open mainly for accredited investors, those with specific income or net worth criteria.

 Pension Funds

-Pension funds manage retirement savings for employees, ensuring that they have adequate funds for retirement.
-These funds invest in a range of assets to grow the savings over time.
-An example of a large pension fund is the California Public Employees’ Retirement System (CalPERS).
+Pension funds are set up for the retirement savings of employees to ensure that the employees have adequate funds when it is time to retire.
+The pension funds have a wide range of portfolios to grow the savings over time.
+A good example of a large pension fund is California Public Employees’ Retirement System (CalPERS).

 Savings and Loan Associations